alisterburt/napari-tomoslice/docs/index.md

 *napari-tomoslice* can be run with [*uvx*](https://github.com/astral-sh/uv)

+[*uv*](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) can be installed with:

+    pip install uv

+More information on uvx can be found here on the [*uv documentation*](https://docs.astral.sh/uv/guides/tools/)

+The latest version of *napari-tomoslice* can be run with:

     uvx --python 3.11 \
     --from git+https://github.com/napari-tomoslice/napari-tomoslice.git \
     napari-tomoslice

-More information on uvx can be found here on the [*uvx documentation*](https://docs.astral.sh/uv/guides/tools/)

 ## Example Data